102 ways to save energy at home (Updated November 2024)

 – Help your dishwasher realise its full potential

-According to OVO energy, using a moderately efficient dishwasher uses less energy and water than washing by hand, provided you always fill your dishwasher up completely.
+According to OVO Energy, using a moderately efficient dishwasher uses less energy and water than washing by hand, provided you always fill your dishwasher up completely.

 – Let your appliances be night owls

-If you have an Economy 7 energy tariff, your electricity is cheaper between certain hours at night.
+If you have an Economy 7 energy tariff, electricity is cheaper at night.
 You can use device settings, timer plugs or your own routine to run energy-intensive devices like your dishwasher at night.
 Other good appliances to run overnight are washing machines, dryers, bread makers or slow cookers.
 You can also charge your electric car, scooter, e-bike, power chair or any other electric vehicle overnight to take advantage of the cheaper charge.

 When you’re cooking